captsens/clichart/resource/docs/source/discretestats.rst

                    space, 0-based
-    r:<regex>      Extract key as a regular expression -m <regex>   Only include lines matching this regular expression -v <valuespec> Specifies a value for which to accumulate statistics from each line.
-Zero or more.  valuespec must return a numeric value, and may be:
+    r:<regex>      Extract key as a regular expression -m <regex>   Only include lines matching this regular expression -v <valuespec> Required.
+Specifies a value for which to accumulate statistics from each line.  valuespec may be substring, field or regex as for -k option.
-    s:<substring>  Extract value as a substring.
-See Substrings f:<index>      Extract value as a field.
-Fields are separated by white space, 0-based
-    r:<regex>      Extract value as a regular expression

 Output Options:
 ---------------
 ::

- -c           Output as CSV (default is whitespace-separated) -f <line>    Output this line first, as the headers for the columns -l <columns> A comma-separated ordered list of columns to include in the
+ -c           Output as CSV (default is whitespace-separated) -s           Sort output by key column
-              output (default is 'k,k:cnt').
-The field index is the 0-based number of the field in the list of -v options, i.e. field number 0 is the field specified by the first -v option.
-Columns may be: k         The key
-    k:cnt     The count for the key
-    0:av      The average of field '0'
-    0:min     The minimum of field '0'
-    0:max     The maximum of field '0'
-    0:tot     The total of field '0'
- -s           Sort output by key column

 Other Options: